LiuTed/gym-TD/README.md

     - 6: The LP (life point) ratio of EnemyBalance in this block.
     - 7: The LP ratio of EnemyStrong in this block.
     - 8: The LP ratio of EnemyFast in this block.
+    - 9: The distance that EnemyBalance has passed in this block.
+    - 10: The distance that EnemyStrong has passed in this block.
+    - 11: The distance that EnemyFast has passed in this block.

 - Action space:
     A Python dict of this form: